KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Gallery View Mobile](documentation/images/gallery-mobile.png)

 ## Contact Button
-* This section contains a link, styled like button, to a Contact Page.
+* This section contains a link, styled like a button, forwarding to a Contact Page.
 To style this element I used CSS:hover library and chose float animation.
 User can find "Contact Button" in the end of the all pages, exlude Home Page which has "What's next" section and Contact Page which doesn't need a link to it.

 ![Contact Button](documentation/images/contact-button.png)